canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 Although this alternative is quite simple in terms of the modification of the snap, we should also modify the snap name (and the charm name?) since it won't be only `otelcol`.
 It will be `otelcol` + `node-exporter`.
 Say for instance: `cos-collector`.

 By default `node-exporter` exports host metrics in the port `9100`.
 In order to support [parallel installs](https://snapcraft.io/docs/parallel-installs) we should add a config option to the snap so we can [arbitrary change the port number](https://stackoverflow.com/a/57215681) `node-exporter` uses.
+The same happens with `otelcol` which exposes several ports.

 This way we could potentially install the same snap several times in the same `host`.